About the Institute

 Ramu Damodaran

 Architect of the United Nations Academic Impact initiative under Secretary-General Ban Ki-moon.
-Senior advisor to HSI on institutional design, multilateral governance, and Track II diplomacy.
+Senior advisor on institutional design, multilateral governance, and Track II diplomacy.

 Advisory Board